Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 Where: the Ukrainian Institute of America, 2 East 79th Street, New York, NY 10075

 Read more: a 26-year-old artist, photographer and music video Director he graduated from Lviv state College of decorative and applied arts.
-Continuing his education at the Lviv national Academy of arts, he built his reputation on creative live for many Ukrainian bands, among which, in particular: pikkardiyska Tertsiya Who Down Panchyshyn, Antibodies, Vivienne Mort, and Rock-H. Behind many group and solo exhibitions.
+Continuing his education at the Lviv national Academy of arts, he has established a reputation as a creative video of many Ukrainian groups, among which “pikkardiyska Tertsiya”, “Down”, Panchyshyn, “Antibodies”, Vivienne Mort, and Rock-H. he has many group and solo exhibitions.

-The artist dedicates the exhibition “Portal” of human identity.
+The artist dedicates exhibition Portal of human identity.
 In his works he uses symbols that appeal to the subconscious mind, beyond time and space.
 His paintings are meant to liberate man from the burden of the past and challenges of the present.

 Price: $0-8.